 Latest news stories and opinions about the Dental, GP and Care Industries.
 For your ease of use, we have established categories under which you can source the relevant articles and news items.

 How Root Canals Cause Cancer

 I bet that heading got your attention, it certainly got mine.
-There is more and more in the `alternative` press about the ill effects of root treatment.
+There is more and more in the `alternative` press about the ill effects of root treatment - including cancer.
 The premise being that even the best endodontic treatment leaves unsealed micro-canals.
 The bacterial reservoir then becomes altered into `superbugs` that attack other parts of the body.

 Researchers claim they were then able to transfer diseases harbored by humans to rabbits, by implanting fragments of root-treated teeth.
 They found that root fragments from a person who had suffered a heart attack, when implanted into a rabbit, would cause a heart attack in the rabbit within a few weeks.
 Further, they discovered that they could transfer more than 80 diseases by this method.
 Nearly every chronic disease in the medical dictionary has been linked with treated root canals, including: